Epistam/epistam.github.io/IT/chal.w44-2-prime-gen.md

 }
 ```

-Strangely enough, I had trouble declaring such a large array statically, i.e. like `sieve[SIEVE_MAX_BOUND]` : it just wouldn't complete and would throw a segmentation fault at my face because of subsequent operations running into unallocated memory.
+Strangely enough, I had trouble declaring such a large array statically, i.e. like `sieve[SIEVE_MAX_BOUND]` : it just wouldn't do it and would throw a segmentation fault at my face because of subsequent operations running into unallocated memory.

 My second, heavily modified implementation goes like this :
 ```c